Marbella Real Estate Market Report 2024 – 2025

 Impact of Interest Rates

 Over the past two years, the central banks in large parts of the world, notably Europe, the UK and US, have responded to rising inflation by raising interest rates.
-In Europe, in particular, inflation is now almost back to pre-Covid levels (though still a little more persistent in the UK and USA), and as a result the ECB is now expected to introduce two sets of cuts this year, the first of which came in June, with a drop of 25 base points.
+In Europe, in particular, inflation is now almost back to pre-Covid levels (though still a little more persistent in the UK and USA), and as a result the ECB brought the rate down to 2% at present moment (June 2025) the lowest since 2022.

 Even so, it has to be said that even high interest rates have done little to stem the flow of buyers and investors on the Costa del Sol over the past two years.
 This can be explained by the fact that a large proportion of them are not dependent upon mortgages and only tended to make use of them when rates were attractively low.